-- (b) satisfies the chief executive the applicant is competent to give driver training by having successfully completed either of the following- - (i) a driver training course conducted by a registered training organisation; - (ii) a driver trainer competency assessment conducted by a registered training organisation. - (3) Despite subsection (2)(b), the chief executive may be satisfied the applicant is competent to give driver training if the applicant has other qualifications as a driver trainer the chief executive is satisfied are at least equivalent to a qualification mentioned in subsection (2)(b). - (4) Without limiting subsection (2) or (3), the chief executive may refuse to grant the accreditation if- - (a) the applicant has been- - (i) convicted of a disqualifying offence; or - (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence against the Act, or a corresponding law, within 5 years immediately before the application is made; or - (b) the applicant holds, or has held, accreditation that has been suspended or cancelled; or - (c) the chief executive is satisfied public safety is likely to be endangered if the application is approved; or - (d) the chief executive considers it necessary in the public interest. - (5) In this section- - O type licence see the Transport Operations (Road Use Management-Driver Licensing) Regulation 2010.
+- (b) satisfies the chief executive the applicant is competent to give driver training by having successfully completed either of the following- - (i) a driver training course conducted by a registered training organisation; - (ii) a driver trainer competency assessment conducted by a registered training organisation. - (3) Despite subsection (2)(b), the chief executive may be satisfied the applicant is competent to give driver training if the applicant has other qualifications as a driver trainer the chief executive is satisfied are at least equivalent to a qualification mentioned in subsection (2)(b). - (4) Without limiting subsection (2) or (3), the chief executive may refuse to grant the accreditation if- - (a) the applicant has been- - (i) convicted of a disqualifying offence; or - (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence, within 5 years immediately before the application was made, against- - (A) the Act or a corresponding law; or - (B) the Heavy Vehicle National Law or a law of another State that corresponds to a provision of the Heavy Vehicle National Law; or - (b) the applicant holds, or has held, accreditation that has been suspended or cancelled; or - (c) the chief executive is satisfied public safety is likely to be endangered if the application is approved; or - (d) the chief executive considers it necessary in the public interest. - (5) In this section-

+O type licence see the Transport Operations (Road Use Management-Driver Licensing) Regulation 2010.